On Election Day, polls are open from 7:00am-7:00pm across Georgia. You will need photo identification in order to vote at the polls.

 I’m elderly or have a physical disability.
 Are there any accommodations for me at the polls?

-If you are 75 or older, or have a physical disability, you are entitled to go to the front of the line if there is one between the hours of 9:30am and 4:30pm on election day.
-During early vote, voters 75+ or that have a physical disability can go to the front of line any time.
+If you are 75 or older, or have a physical disability, you are entitled to go to the front of the line if there is one between the hours of 9:30am and 4:30pm on Election Day.
+During Early Voting, these hours might be extended.
 Ask a poll worker.

 Every polling location must have at least one location to vote while seated, such as in a wheelchair.
 In addition, voters with disabilities should have the option to use an accessible voting machine that will allow them to vote independently.